 When people refer to the American Labrador, they are talking about a Labrador Retriever that stands between 22.5 and 24.5 inches tall.
-A female American Labrador weighs between 55 and 75lbs, and the male can weigh in between 65 and 85lbs.
+A female American Labrador weighs between 55 and 75lbs, and a male can weigh between 65 and 85lbs.

 The American Lab looks lankier than the British Lab.
 This Lab has a slender head shape, a shallower chest, longer legs, and a longer muzzle.

 “Bench Lab” refers to the blockier British or English Lab.
 If a Labrador is not a “Bench Lab,” they are a “Field Lab.”

 The word “Bench” refers to the fact that compared to the active field Labrador, the Bench Labrador is less busy and more likely to “sit on the bench.”

 The Show Lab

 The term “Show Lab” is often used to refer to the blockier British or English Lab.
 “Show Lab” is a misnomer because any dog with a pedigree that contains show dogs can be called a “Show lab.”

 The term “Field Lab” is often used in direct contrast to “Show Lab” to describe the taller, slenderer American Labrador.
 While most field Labs are slender American Labs, an English Lab can train in fieldwork.

 When used to describe a Labrador, “Field Lab” usually means a working Labrador.
 For example, a “Field Lab” may –

 - Take part in field trials to earn titles.